BerriJ/devenv/readme.md

 This Ubuntu-based docker image intends to deliver a fully isolated dev environment for Python, R and Latex.
 Extend it as needed by adding or removing components.

 It is intended that you use this image with a [VS Code Devcontainer](https://code.visualstudio.com/docs/remote/containers).
 VS Code will automatically install all required extensions for code formatting, linting, execution, and debugging.
+A `.devcontainer.json` file is included in [this](https://github.com/BerriJ/devenv_devcontainer.json) repository.

 ## Contents

-- R 4.X.X
+- R 4.4.X
-- Texlive 2022
+- Texlive 2024
-- Python 3.8.X
+- Python 3.12.X

 # Setup using VS-Code